-- 700 to 800 g. of beef tenderloin, cut into one-inch cubes
+- 700 to 800 grams beef tenderloin cut into one-inch cubes

-3 tbsps. of finely minced garlic
+- 3 tablespoons finely minced garlic

-1/2 tsp. of ground black pepper
+- 1/2 teaspoon ground black pepper

-3 tbsps. of olive oil
+- 3 tablespoons olive oil

-4 to 5 tbsps. of Worcestershire sauce
+- 4 to 5 tablespoons Worcestershire sauce

 - Place the beef cubes in a bowl.
 Add the minced garlic, pepper and 3 tbsps. of olive oil.
 Mix well.
 Cover and keep in the fridge for a couple of hours.

 - Heat the butter and olive oil in a wide shallow pan — wide enough to contain the beef cubes in a single layer.
 The heat should be very high.

 - Place the beef in a plastic freezer bag.
 Add the flour.
 Shake to coat each piece of meat with flour.
 It is the flour that will thicken the sauce later and make it stick well to the beef.

-Pour in the Worcestershire sauce and liquid seasoning.
+- Pour in the Worcestershire sauce and liquid seasoning.
 Stir briskly; the sauce should thicken quite fast.
 Add the mushrooms, cook just until heated, stirring occasionally.

 - The actual cooking should take no more than five minutes.
 If you overcook the beef, the meat will turn tough and dry.